 Intro You've stumbled across, or (if I'm being optimistic) you've searched for, the Wild Yorkshire Way website, the culmination of a 4 year outdoor project.
 The Wild Yorkshire Way is a 'hop on, hop off' circular long distance hike of about 526 miles, taking in some of Yorkshire's finest and wildest scenery, including parts of the Pennine Way, Yorkshire Three Peaks, Coast to Coast Walk, Cleveland Way, Yorkshire Wolds Way and Trans Pennine Trail.
 Use the interactive map to explore the route, and read detailed route information showing recommended daily stages, stopping points and of course pubs.
 Very few people will attempt the entire route in one go, but you can enjoy sections of the route, or even single day walks, and slowly complete the walk by filling in the missing sections.

 The route prefers high and wild terrain wherever possible, although the wildest and hardest sections usually have easier alternatives.
 You will notice that several day walks start and end at pubs, which is of course entirely coincidental.
 I completed the entire route by walking sections at a time over 4 years, but in April/May 2019 I completed the entire route anticlockwise in 43 days, mostly for fun, but also to raise funds for my local mountain rescue team Woodhead MRT.
 Please see the next section for more details.

 Whoever designed Yorkshire did not get it perfectly right.
 The designer forgot to include high level sections in places, so a circular walk in Yorkshire is forced down into valleys at times.
 This is true in the Vale of York, where we have to cross from the Yorkshire Dales to the North York Moors, the brief interlude in the Aire Gap on the Pennine Way, and also along the East Yorkshire plain where we follow the Trans Pennine Trail along several major rivers and contours are almost non-existent.
-Apart from these two interludes, the route prefers high ground, even along the coast where the path follows the cliff tops most of the time.
+Apart from these three interludes, the route prefers high ground, even along the coast where the path follows the cliff tops most of the time.